 - You can use it for relaxed long-distance swimming.
 You can observe a longer glide phase at the end of each stroke cycle.
 And you can switch over to your other side once you become tired swimming on your current side.

 - The sidestroke can be a welcome alternative from the more common swimming strokes because you tend to swim the latter ones all the time.

 - It is also useful for lifeguards when rescuing victims.
 The lifeguard can hold the victim against his chest with one arm, and especially so if the victim has a rescue buoy to hold on to.
 The lifeguard can then still use his other arm and his legs for swimming.

 Disadvantages of the Sidestroke

-- It can’t be used in competitions: it isn’t allowed in any event except freestyle, and in that event it isn’t fast enough to compete with the front crawl stroke.
+- It can’t be used in competitions: it isn’t allowed in any event except in freestyle races, and in that event, it isn’t fast enough to compete with the front crawl stroke.

 - Because your face is turned sideways, you don’t see in the direction you are swimming to.
 You need to twist your head a little bit to glance forward.
 Another solution is to switch sides every few strokes and take a quick glance forward while switching.